RecursiveError/ESPAT/docs/customAT.md

 4. Send the generated binary to the board.

-That's enough to have version 2.2.0.0 running on third-party cards based on the ESP8266 :)
+That's enough to have version 2.2.0.0 running on third-party boards based on the ESP8266 :)